ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 84 total images.  (a) Dice overlap comparisons with the provided brain masks provide generally good agreement with the brain extraction network.
-(b) Cortical volume measurements show similar average quantities over the developmental trajectory between the original anisotropic data and interpolated isotropic data.  (c) These results contrast with the cortical thickness measurements which show that cortical thickness estimation in anisotropic space severely underestimates the actual values.}
+(b) Cortical volume measurements show similar average quantities over growth and development between the original anisotropic data and interpolated isotropic data.  (c) These results contrast with the cortical thickness measurements which show that cortical thickness estimation in anisotropic space severely underestimates the actual values.}